rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/Lectures-Doubts.md

        1. https://tryhackme.com/path/outline/web (i think this is a complete course of WAPT according to your WAPT lectures)
        2. https://tryhackme.com/r/room/webfundamentals (this is a individual module)

        Which one should I buy for 1month subscription?
 Let me know.
+    Ans : monthly subscription of tryhackme will give you the access to all the paid rooms.So, you can access anyone.

 ```

 ## Lectures Doubts